mg86837242/high-street-gym-v4-client/README.md

 A gym web application (web app) created for schoolwork.
 This website is of dynamic nature, with database and API integration, interactive forms with proper validation, conditional rendering based on user roles and user inputs, content editing functionalities for authenticated users, etc.

-For the deployed version of this web app, check the [deployment section](#2-deployment).
+For deployed version of this web app, check the [deployment section](#2-deployment).

 For more details about the project requirements, check the [project requirement section](#3-project-requirement).